UWB-Biocomputing/Graphitti/docs/Testing/index.md

-## Internal Testing
+## Testing

-Information on test config files and testing that has been done internally
-regarding potential improvements to Graphitti
+Information on unit tests, test config files for regression testing, and testing that has been done internally regarding potential improvements to Graphitti.

+### Unit Tests
+We use [Googletest](GoogleTestsTutorial.md) to develop our unit tests.

 ### Array Performance Testing
 Testing the efficency of C++ arrays, Vectors, and Valarrays.